The following composers (and maybe more) used the term "flexaton" for the Musical saw and noted "flexaton" in the score:

 The Flexatone is no traditional instrument.

 With regard to the musical context, it is probable, that Khachaturian wanted to have originally a musical saw in this concerto.
 In the second movement the flexaton voice goes unisono with the high violins and it's character is very lyrical.
 The sound of a Flexatone has always the chattering of the little mallets, which sounds like a doorbell and would disturb the lyrical character of this movement

 (listen to 2).

-There were recently at least three performances of this concerto with the Musical saw:
+There were recently at least four performances of this concerto with the Musical saw:

 October 2013 in Berlin: